14mthalvorson/photo-gallery/README.md

 # photo-gallery

-A very basic full-stack web app for teaching myself web app dev and especially frontend.
+A very basic full-stack web app for teaching myself web app development, some serverless stuff, and some React.